 It's normal to stress about your wedding dance - but you don't have to.
 We have a solution for you.
-We're glad you're thinking seriously about your bridal dance.
+We're glad you're thinking seriously about your First Dance.
 And that's really cool - it may well be the talking point of your special day.

 The dance is up to you.
 Whatever you like - traditional, contemporary, classical, jazzy, funky, waltzy, nowhere near waltzy, groovy, rock 'n rolly or even dirty-dancey - we can make you shine on your wedding day!

 We usually find couples fit into one of three categories:

 Show Stoppers - both partners are really keen to perform something individual and creative for their wedding.

 Go Getters - both partners have always wanted to dance, but never made the time.
 Now they have the perfect reason to make the time.